Last updated on January 26th, 2023 at 04:45 pm

 The model of arbitrage would continue to exist as long as there is a disparity between the exchanges and that is something which ad tech needs to take care of.
-While, not always, buying traffic can be considered as bogus, since programmatic ads wouldn’t be shown to the user if the user wasn’t really relevant to the brand at first go.
+While, not always, buying traffic can be considered bogus, since programmatic ads wouldn’t be shown to the user if the user wasn’t really relevant to the brand at the first go.
 We would continue to monitor Ad Network Arbitrage in 2018 and will see the developments in the ecosystem.
-Until then, wait for our next series of article on arbitrage.
+Until then, wait for our next series of articles on arbitrage.
 We have an interesting article on traffic arbitrage guide which you may consider reading if you’re a publisher.

 - Best Contextual Ad Network- Media.net (Extra 10% for 3 months)

 - Best Web Hosting- Bluehost, Hostgator, Stablehost, WPEngine

 I and my team research various ad networks and can help you increase your overall ad revenue; so you could rake in more greenbacks with the best monetization platforms.
 Tap into the power of the online publishing business with me.
 I am just a mail away, so reach out to me if you want to scale up your website revenue. mail: [email protected]